gelmio/oblivious-svelte/oblivious/Oblivious.md

 In the meantime I bandage up the two poor old ladies, who seem to have sprained their wrists in the fall.
 It's interesting that the order went: 1) bikes 2) the old ladies.
 Everybody's coming up to me saying that *I* need to pay.
 I tell them to go and talk to JB...
 JB bodges through the tube repair and I bodge through the first aid.
-It looks like it's going to be two placebo's of uselessness, but everyone seems to be feeling better.
+It looks like it's going to be two placebos of uselessness, but everyone seems to be feeling better.
 Money exchanges hands - about ten dollars worth - and everyone is now suddenly happy again. *No hard feelings.*
 By the time we get away from the crash-site it’s twilight.
 That’s another first.